-Funding ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2022 1.2.6: In collaboration with the DoT and PTA develop a high quality and safe pedestrian environment between Claisebrook Station and Perth Oval. \$500,000 Urban Design & Strategic Projects • • • • • Officers from the City of Vincent have been involved in the Public Transport Authority's (PTA) Station Access Strategies Project as key technical stakeholders through a number of workshops, meetings, and written correspondence.
+ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) 21/22 22/23 23/24 24/2 5 25/2 6 26 + Status - April 2022 Status - April 2023 1.2.6: In collaboration with the DoT and PTA develop a high quality and safe pedestrian environment between Claisebrook Station and Perth Oval. \$500,000 Urban Design & Strategic Projects • • • • • Officers from the City of Vincent have been involved in the Public Transport Authority's (PTA) Station Access Strategies Project as key technical stakeholders through a number of workshops, meetings, and written correspondence.
 The project focused on the predicted increase of ridership at the station that will occur once Metronet is completed.
 A series of actions were developed that will improve access to the station.
 Advocacy for a high quality active transport network is ongoing.
 Flyt Transport Consultancy is undertaking public Transport Authority's Station Access Strategies Project currently.
 Place Planner has in addition commenced background site analysis for Claisebrook Place Plan in regards to the public realm.
-Flyt Tran Station A engaged The draff (NCPF) i improve througho to Counc public co Engineering • • Pending outcomes of the Station Access Strategies Project.
+Flyt Transport Consultancy are progressing the PTA Station Access Strategy project and the City has engaged with the PTA as a key stakeholder.
+The draft North Claisebrook Planning Framework (NCPF) informed by the ACS, proposes actions to improve pedestrian and cycling accessibility throughout the precinct.
+The NCPF will be presented to Council in May 2023 before being advertised for public comment.
+Engineering • • Pending outcomes of the Station Access Strategies Project.
 More information is to be provided as the project progresses.
 However, there may be some opportunity for improvements to be implemented within the next 12 months in preparation for the 2023 FIFA Women's World Cup qualifying games to be held at Perth Oval.